Ahtesham18112011/VSDSquadron_FM/README.md

 According to the given [Datasheet](https://github.com/Ahtesham18112011/VSDSquadron_FM/blob/32ddb8c8ebc921e2051795b4388bbc49cba8ce46/VSDSquadronFMDatasheet.pdf).
 We need to do the following steps to implement the given verilog code in the FM:

-> [!IMPORTANT]

-> Make sure you have the software Ubuntu downloaded before doing the below process.

 1. Connect the board with the computer/laptop with a c type USB cable as described in the datasheet.
-Ensuring the FTDI connection. and type the command ```lsusb```.
+Ensuring the FTDI connection. and type the command ```lsusb``` in the terminal of software Ubuntu.
 After typing this commmand you will see ”Future Technology Devices International” text in the terminal, it means the FPGA board is connected.

 2. Make one more file which is called a Makefile.[Makefile](https://github.com/Ahtesham18112011/VSDSquadron_FM/blob/16f3657047eebb2d53e02e451deed799442105de/Makefile.txt).